 A Bathhouse, Benna & Two Battles

 Beenham Church retains only small details of its 13th century original, for it has been rather prone to fires.
 It was first burnt down in 1794.
 After the flames had abated, the villagers collected enough bell metal to considerably reduce the bill for casting six new bells.
-The Six Bells Pub, in the village, commemorates the event.
+The Six Bells pub in the village commemorates the event.
 Luckily, the church's brick tower survived the second disaster in 1859.
-In the 1730s, the vicar was Thomas Stackhouse, a theologian who wrote 'The History of the Bible from the Beginning of the World until the Coming of Christianity'.
+In the 1730s, the vicar was Thomas Stackhouse, a prominent theologian who wrote 'The History of the Bible from the Beginning of the World until the Coming of Christianity'.

-|© Nash Ford Publishing 2003.
+|© Nash Ford Publishing 2003; Revised 2020.
 All Rights Reserved.|